-The Ether L. Bruce Math Center, located in 209 Missouri Hall, provides academic tutoring for students enrolled in most 100- or 200-level mathematics courses, from Beginning Algebra to Calculus II and Statistics I. These services are provided free of charge to students enrolled for credit in a course offered through the Computer and Mathematical Sciences Department on the Columbia College home campus as well as local online students.
+The Ether L. Bruce Math Center, located in 209 Missouri Hall, provides academic tutoring for students enrolled in 100- or 200-level mathematics courses, from Beginning Algebra to Calculus II as well as discrete Math I and Statistics I. These services are provided free of charge to students enrolled for credit in a course offered through the Computer and Mathematical Sciences Department on the Columbia College main campus as well as local online students.

-All services are offered on a walk-in basis in a one-to-one or small group format.
 The Center is staffed by experienced professionals committed to helping students broaden their educational opportunities and achieve excellence in their academic careers at Columbia College.